9th8/up-to-date-real-world-haskell/13-data-structures.md

 We can build association lists just we do any other list.
 Haskell comes with one built-in function called `Data.List.lookup` to look up data in an association list.
 Its type is `Eq a => a -> [(a, b)] -> Maybe b`.
 Can you guess how it works from that type?
-Let\'s take a look in `ghci`.
+Let's take a look in `ghci`.

 ``` screen
 ghci> al = [(1, "one"), (2, "two"), (3, "three"), (4, "four")]